michaelDragomir/erewhon/README.md

 ```

-#### Before running the app you need to make sure you have a MongoDB Atlas Account or Local MongoDB Server
+#### Before running the app you need to make sure you have a MongoDB Atlas Account or Local MongoDB Server.

+#### You need to replace my mongo uri with your mongo uri in the `app.js` file.

 ## Running the Application